ONSdigital/csvcubed/external-docs/docs/guides/configuration/code-list-config.md

 # Writing a code-list-config.json

-In addition to the [configuration by convention approach](convention.md), csvcubed allows defining a code list using a `code-list-config.json` file, and define an in-line code list within the `qube-config.json` file.
-This page discusses how to define a code list using these two approaches.
+By default, csvcubed generates code lists with the unique values of each [dimension]() in your data set.
+This makes it as quick as possible to get from data to CSV-W cube, but it doesn't always leave you with the best curated code list.
+To give you more control, csvcubed gives you the power to explicitly define code lists in a JSON format.

+This guide details how to explicitly define a code list in the `code-list-config.json` style.

 > **Experience of writing basic JSON documents is assumed throughout this document.**
 > See this [tutorial from DigitalOcean](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) for an introduction to writing JSON.